3VL: Using Trees to Improve Vision-Language Models' Interpretability: Background

 \subsection{Tree usage for deep learning}

 Trees have been used with neural networks in different constellations \cite{li2022survey}.
 They have been incorporated into LSTMs \cite{tai2015improved} for improving semantic representations.
 Tree LSTMs have been combined with dependency parsing trees (DPTs) to improve visual grounding \cite{liu2019learning}.
 In \cite{Kontschieder_2015_ICCV,Tanno2019Adaptive} decision trees were combined with the representation learning functionality of neural networks.
-In \cite{wan2022unsupervised} tree were used with \vlm{}s for improving their grammar induction in an unsupervised manner.
+In \cite{wan2022unsupervised} trees were used with \vlm{}s for improving their grammar induction in an unsupervised manner.

-For improving the explainability of the network, a random forest has been trained on the network data and its decisions were used to regularize the neural network such that it generates axis aligned decisions \cite{wu2021optimizing}.
-Random forests have also been used in conjunction with pre-trained neural networks for improving the robustness of the latter to adversarial attacks \cite{ding2019defending,cohen2021simple}.
-Another strategy that uses trees to improve interpretability is NBDT \cite{wan2021nbdt} that replaces the neural network final layer with a decision tree, which helps to understand better the neural network mistakes.
+To improve the network's explainability, a random forest has been trained on the network data.
+Its decisions were used to regularize the neural network such that it generates axis-aligned decisions \cite{wu2021optimizing}.
+Random forests have also been used in conjunction with pre-trained neural networks to improve the latter's robustness to adversarial attacks \cite{ding2019defending,cohen2021simple}.
+Another strategy that uses trees to improve interpretability is NBDT \cite{wan2021nbdt} which replaces the neural network final layer with a decision tree, which helps to understand better the neural network mistakes.
+In \cite{alper2024hierarcaps} the hierarchical representations of \vlm{}s are analyzed and a method has been proposed to improve them.

+Our work uses a tree both for achieving explainability by design and generating several levels of incremental text augmentations.
+The tree decomposes the sentences in a structured manner, which intuitively should help the network better understand the input structures and therefore make them more interpretable and easier to decompose.
+Moreover, our structuring improves the representations and grounding also with our negative augmentation method, which is much richer than previous works of negative augmentation.
+Note also that our tree structure helps inspecting VLM’s failures, e.g., as we show in Section~\ref{sec:failure_cases}.